-Bronson Elementary Principal Cheryl Beauchamp always worked toward an “A” grade on student assessments.
-So, she refused to stand by as her school slipped from a “B” to a “C” on Florida’s new Florida Standards Assessments (FSA) test.
+Bronson Elementary Principal Cheryl Beauchamp always worked toward an “A” grade on student assessments, so she refused to stand by as her school slipped from a “B” to a “C” on Florida’s new Florida Standards Assessments (FSA) test.
 Even her teachers were frustrated.
 For all the hard work teachers and students put in, the results weren’t showing it.
 There had to be a disconnect for students that was keeping them from progressing.
 Principal Beauchamp needed questions answered.

 Chances are, in a classroom of 25 students, there are 25 learning levels and styles that go along with them.
 While “differentiating instruction” is a term claimed by any number of programs, truly delivering on its promise leaves teachers asking, “Where do I begin?”

 As a company founded by educators, we’ve always been driven by one simple truth: programs must rise to the challenge of offering equitable access to high‑quality instruction.
-We believe that one of the first steps is starting with data that provides visibility into the learning; data that reaches beyond what teachers may observe; and data that is not just rich, but razor sharp in its insight and that is delivered in user-friendly formats so that all educators can benefit from it at a glance.
+We believe that one of the first steps is starting with data that provides visibility into the learning; data that reaches beyond what teachers may observe; and data that is not just rich, but razor sharp in its insight, and that is delivered in user-friendly formats so all educators can benefit from it at a glance.

-We believe that to utilize data to its best advantage, it must directly correlate to targeted instruction teachers can trust, so that individuals, small groups, and whole classes of learners get exactly the materials they need, and teachers don’t lose valuable time seeking them out.
+We believe that to utilize data to its best advantage, it must directly correlate to targeted instruction teachers can trust, so individuals, small groups, and whole classes of learners get exactly the materials they need, and teachers don’t lose valuable time seeking them out.

 i-Ready helps teachers differentiate instruction and accelerate student growth.

 “i-Ready has made differentiating instruction so much easier for me.
-From the minute they take that test, it groups them into profiles; I can see exactly what they need and work with that group, and then reassess.”
+From the minute [students] take that test, it groups them into profiles; I can see exactly what they need and work with that group, and then reassess.”

-—Teacher, Bronson Elementary, Grade K
+—Teacher, Grade K

-“The Ready Teacher Toolbox has been a fantastic resource for our teachers so that they can see lessons and resources based on students’ needs at different grade levels and quickly access them as a tool for differentiation.”
+“The Teacher Toolbox has been a fantastic resource for our teachers so that they can see lessons and resources based on students’ needs at different grade levels and quickly access them as a tool for differentiation.”

 “I love that i-Ready challenges students at their level and gives teachers and parents specific feedback as to the exact standards/skills individual students need to work on for mastery of grade-level expectations.”